 1. Freedom to Move

 One of the most obvious benefits of wireless guitar systems is that, when using it, you have much more freedom to move around the stage.
-Even though some wired systems use high-quality cables that don’t lose as much as sound quality as others, it is still very important to keep the cable size to the minimum.
+Even though some wired systems use high-quality cables that don’t lose as much sound quality as others, it is still very important to keep the cable size to the minimum.
 Why?
-Because longer the cable is, harder it is for the device to accurately transform the sound, so it would sound more natural.
+Because the longer the cable is, the harder it is for the device to accurately transform the sound, so it would sound more natural.

 Therefore, a lot of professionals tend to use shorter cables, so they wouldn’t lose the quality of the audio effects.
 However, in that case, their movement is quite limited because of the cable reach.